arisdour/Data_Mining_Project/README.md

 In Version 0 the dataset is fitted in a SVM.
 In version 1 the dataset is slightly modified in order to examine different approaches for dealing with  missing data (Clustering , Regression Algorithms).

+The main goal of the second problem is to Classify News Titles as fake or not Fake with the help of a Neural Network.
+The goal is to correctly process and convert the titles into an array that can be fed to a neural network.

 ########################################################

 PROBLEM 1 : Red Wine Classification Using Machine Learning